darkoperator/Posh-SSH/Readme.md

 # ChangeLog

+## Version 1.7.5

+* New-SFTPItem can now create sub directories in a path if they do not exist when -Recurse parameter is used.
+* New -Force parameter on New-SSHSession, New-SFTPSession, Get-SCPFolder, Set-SCPFolder, Get-SCPFile and Set-SCPFile that will disable any host key checking.
+* Better warning on Remove-SFTPItem when it is not an empty directory.
+* New function Set-SFTPPathAttribute for setting SFTP Path Attribute.
+* PSCredential attributte added to all cmdlets and functions that take credentials.
+* Added NoProgress parameter to SCP and SFTP cmdlets

 ## Version 1.7.4
 * Fixed index problem for sessions when adding and removing them.
 Thanks to BornToBeRoot for the PR.
 * Added a recursive option to the Get-SFTPChildItem function.
 Thanks to aaroneuph for the PR.